Does paint go bad?

 - How can I tell if my paint has frozen?
 It will look like cottage cheese, only it will be Navy Blue cheese.
 Read below how to dispose of it legally.
 Remember, Big Brother is going through your trash.

 - Does paint go bad?
 Yes, because mold can grow inside.
 Some paints such as the better bathroom paints have mildewcides in the mix, which retards this.

 - How do I know if the paint is bad?
 You’ll know, believe me.
 If your nose does not work, find a nose that does.
 If the it doesn’t smell like paint, it’s the mold talking.
-We use for legal disposal.
 (Most towns give tickets if you put any liquid paint int he trash!
 Use the hardener shown above.

 So there is nothing wrong with using old paint because the shelf life of paint is extremely long if you stored it properly.
 Note: some paints today are sold in plastic cans.
 Plastic is not air-tight.
 They slowly allow evaporation.
 You can see this in the reduced shelf life of paint in these cans.